gabrielfoletto/gabrielfoletto/README.md

 <details>
  <summary><h3>🖧 I'm currently...</h3></summary>
    - working on a ransomware detection project and a botnet detection & analisys project at UFSM (Universidade Federal de Santa Maria).
+   - working as an analyst at Under Cloud.
 </details>
 <div align="center">